InterWasm/DAO/IWPs/iwp-5.md

 - IBC labnets - configuration-driven simulations of cross-chain scenarios enncountered by CosmWasm code working over public permissionless Tendermint chains in IBC
 - responsible disclosure - work out solutions and processes by which to incentivize discovery and disclosure of issues discovered at all layers of proof-of-stake chains
+- Tendermint chains / IBC indexing for large scale analytics to understand the totality of chain state, incl. for CosmWasm execution - Cosmos SDK chains with CosmWasm could benefit from Dune.xyz-type service

 ### Art and Education